 Subject: European Union encourages Pakistani SMEs to seek opportunities in EU Single Market

-LAHORE, 13 October 2021: As part of its efforts to support Pakistani SMEs to access opportunities in the European Single Market and maximize the benefit from GSP+, the European Union held the EU-Pakistan Business Forum for Small and Medium Enterprises (SME) in Lahore today.
+KARACHI, 13 November 2021: As part of its efforts to support Pakistani SMEs to access opportunities in the European Single Market and maximize the benefit from GSP+, the European Union held the EU-Pakistan Business Forum for Small and Medium Enterprises (SME) in Karachi today.

 The EU-Pakistan Business Forum aims to provide opportunities for both EU and Pakistani businesses to work together to become engines of development and partnership and contribute to enhancing bilateral trade.

-Speakers focused on the importance of SMEs and their role in value addition.
+Speakers focused on the importance of SMEs, their role in value addition and importance to Pakistan’s sustained economic growth.
 Participants were informed about how SMEs could benefit from the European Union’s GSP+ Scheme, providing two thirds of tariff lines duty free access to the EU market with the rest on preferential duties.

 The Pakistani economy consists of almost 3.3 million SMEs.
 These consist of service providers, manufacturing units and start-ups.
 SMEs make up over 30% of Pakistan’s GDP, account for approximately 25% of export generation and provide over 70% industrial employment.